 TP: You grew up in Norwalk, a suburb of Los Angeles during the 1950s during a time when Cuban music was rarely heard, and Latin recordings were difficult to come by, yet somehow your sisters managed to get swept up in the Mambo craze.
 How did that happen?

 PS: My family moved from Laredo, Texas to Norwalk in 1954.
-There were eleven of us, five brother and six sisters.
+There were eleven of us, five brothers and six sisters.
 My sisters used to listen to the radio.
 They were big fans of DJ Chico Sesma, who hosted a one hour show on KOWL in Santa Monica.
 Chico was a trombone player, radio show host, and the promoter who organized the Latin dances at the Hollywood Palladium.
-He booked Tito Puente, Machito and Tito Rodriguez from New York, Cal Tjader from the West Coast and a lot of other big names.
+He booked Tito Puente, Machito, and Tito Rodriguez from New York, Cal Tjader from the West Coast and a lot of other big names.

-(Notes: From 1949 to 1957, Lionel Sesma, better known as Chico Sesma featured an innovative, bilingual broadcast on KWOL in Santa Monica, California).
+(From 1949 to 1957, Lionel Sesma, better known as Chico Sesma featured an innovative, bilingual broadcast on KWOL in Santa Monica, California).

 TP: So Chico was the culprit!
 What became of him?

 PS: Radio show host Jose Rizo and I paid Chico a visit about three years ago.
 I think he is about 80 years old now.
 He’s moving a little slow, but he perked right up during the visit.
 During lunch, Chico pulled out a slew of black & white photos taken at the Hollywood Palladium during the 1950s and 60s.
 When Jose and I saw them, we flipped!
 At one point Chico handed them to me and asked me to look for my sisters.
 Hanging with Chico was great.

 TP: There is a connection between Chico Sesma and the tune “Con Sabor Latino.”